HariSekhon/Knowledge-Base/sql.md

 Functions that summarize a column from rows data into a single value, usually using common mathematical functions like:

-- `COUNT` - returns the number of rows in the table or the `GROUP BY` clause
+- `COUNT` - returns the number of rows or if given a column the number of non-`NULL` values in that column in the table or for the `GROUP BY` clause
 - `SUM` - returns the sum of the numeric values in the given column (eg. bill total of all individual item purchases)
 - `MIN` - returns the minimum numeric value for the given field in all the `SELECT`'d rows
 - `MAX` - returns the maximum numeric value for the given field in all the `SELECT`'d rows